The ‘haunting’ advice Marvel gave Ryan Reynolds about Deadpool & Wolverine

 The actor said that, as production on the film went on, Feige’s words “haunted me”, as it’s “hard” to make something “great”.

-Reynolds also said he was concerned Disney, who owns Marvel, would act “like a red-line lawyer on every page” – but in actual fact, Marvel and Disney were “such great partners”.
+Reynolds also said he was concerned Disney, who owns Marvel, would act “like a red-line lawyer on every page” – but in actual fact, Marvel and Disney were “such great partners” who, ultimately, only told him to remove one line from the 15-certificate film.
+While Reynolds remained coy on revealing what the line was, he did acknowledge that Iger “was right” to ask.

 While the film became a huge hit, many critics complained that the many meta jokes and unexpected cameos became “tedious”, with The Independent arguing the film “used” its audience.